The 15 Best & Worst Cold Brew Coffees

-Because naturally sweet cold brew coffee can help you kick your cream and sugar habit, we here at Eat This, Not That! did some investigating and found a handful of popular brands that will make for a healthy and energizing drink on the go (as well as what you should stray away from if you’re trying to stay lean).
-And if you’re looking to healthify your morning coffee order, don’t miss these 10 Healthy Starbucks Secret Menu Items.
+Because naturally-sweet cold brew coffee can help you kick your cream and sugar habit, we here at Eat This, Not That! did some investigating and found a handful of popular brands that will make for a healthy and energizing drink on the go.
+Plus, we highlight which brands you should stray away from if you’re trying to stay lean!

 First… the Worst

 Per 14 fl oz bottle: 270 calories | 4 g fat | 53 g sugar

 Apparently, Gold Peak doesn’t just make one of the worst bottled tea products on the market.
 They also happen to make one of the worst coffee drinks as well.
 Yes, The Coca-Cola Company-owned brand holds true to the art of cold brew by soaking their 100% Arabica beans for 12 hours, but the issue lies in what they do after the brewing process.
 And that’s diluting the flavorful concentrate with lots of water (the resulting drink only has 77 milligrams of caffeine, or about half of what you’d find in a traditional 8-ounce cup).
 And then adding enough sugar to max out your USDA-recommended daily intake of added sugars.
 This bottle should be a hard pass.

 Stok Cold Brew Coffee

 Per 13.7 fl oz bottle: 130 calories | 2 g fat | 20 g sugar